ashrafulalam005/flappy-bird-with-html-css-javascript/README.md

 <br>

 ***1. Open the `index.html` file in your web browser.***
-***2. Control the bird with mousepad or spacebar or arrow key at laptop and by tapping the display to make the bird and fly upward.***
+***2. Control the bird with mousepad or spacebar or arrow key at laptop and by tapping the display to make the bird fly up or down.***
 ***3. Navigate the bird through the gaps between the green pipes.***
 ***4. Avoid collisions with the pipes or the ground.***
 ***5. Keep track of your score as you pass through each set of pipes.***